billyc/immersion/_posts/2023-09-12-sept-update.md

 ### July

-**Vocabulary:** I committed to using Anki for 20 new words a day, and I went letter by letter adding those 1000 words to Anki, creating cards for each and using Refold's recommended Anki settings.
+**Vocabulary:** I committed to using Anki for 20 new words a day, and I went letter by letter adding those 1000 words to Anki, creating cards for each.
+Find the [Refold Recommended Anki Settings](https://refold.la/roadmap/stage-1/a/anki-setup) to make sure you are using Anki most efficiently.

 I tried to add the words from several letters in one sitting, and then spend the next few days having Anki serve those new words up to me, 20 per day.

-- For each word I did a image search on the word itself, or on the English translation if those images didn't make much sense.
+- For each word I did an image search on the word itself, or on the English translation if those images didn't make much sense.
 I grabbed the most memorable image.
 [DuckDuckGo](https://duckduckgo.com/?q=ayran&iar=images&iax=images&ia=images) has the most useful image search because you can right-click images in the results page and copy directly to clipboard.

 - I also put each word into [Reverso Context](https://context.reverso.net/translation/turkish-english/ayran) to find a good sample sentence which used the word in